Henrik-3/unofficial-valorant-api/README.md

   ]
 }
 ```
-The API party uses a key based system, with the quarantee that you will receive an answer to your application within 24-48h.
+The API party uses a key based system, with the guarantee that you will receive an answer to your application within 24-48h.
 This change happened because of large botting attacks and data privacy reasons which could impact all other developers.

 You are can generate a key on the linked discord above.

-*You will also have to enter some details about your app, for example the usecase.
-I will ask you for this so i can make sure the API is not used in a bad way and (hopefully) the user knows that his data is used.*
+*You will also have to enter some details about your app, e.g., the use case.
+This is to ensure the API is not used in a harmful way and (hopefully) the user knows that his data is used.*

 There are also some Rate Limit Adjustments:
 - No Key: